Varroa mite - frequently asked questions

 An application for a permit can also be made through the Customer Contact Centre on 136 186 or email honeybee.permits@agriculture.vic.gov.au.

-Yes, Victorian registered beekeepers may apply for a permit to move hives from the former NSW General Emergency (blue) Zone into Victoria from Monday 23 January.
+Yes, Victorian registered beekeepers may apply for a permit to move hives from interstate into Victoria.

 Evidence of current Victorian registration must pre-date Jan 16th 2023 i.e. a beekeeper can’t apply for a new Victorian registration in order to be eligible for the permit.